Artiume/Crypto/README.md

 ## How to start

 The first step is to create a wallet.
 This is similar to creating a bank account.
+There are two types of wallets; hot wallets and cold wallets.
+A hot wallet is the term for a digital wallet or one that is on your phone or computer.

+### Cold Wallets

+A [cold wallet](https://www.bitdegree.org/crypto/cold-wallet) uses a physical key similar to a USB drive to secure your wallet.
+A cold wallet cannot be opened without the hardware key so it's impenetrable but can also be lost or stolen.
+They cost roughly $100 online.

+### Exchanges

 In order to convert to crypto or to cash, an Exchange is required.
 Some services such as [MoonPay](https://www.moonpay.com/) will let you use VISA to buy crypto using your debit card.
 Some Exchanges such as [CoinBase](https://coinbase.com/) will give you your public and private keys in order to control your wallets.
 Other exchanges such as [eToro](https://www.etoro.com/en-us/) allow you open a spread against a cryptocurrency similar to a stock.
+Exchanges such as eToro are frowned upon because you are unable to control the crypto wallet, you have to trust eToro to ensure your money is safe.
+Coinbase provides a flat fee of $3 per $100. [eToro's Fees](https://www.etoro.com/trading/fees/) is based on a small % of the spread so it can fluctaute between a small % to a high %.

 ## How to Mine and its different aspects